 |Previous College:||South Dakota State, '07|

-Jake Angier finished his third season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach in 2016.
+Jake Angier was promoted to pitching coach in August 2016 after three season serving as the Hornets recruiting coordinator and assisting in several areas on the field as an assistant coach.
 Angier played for head coach Reggie Christiansen for two years at South Dakota State and served as an assistant coach with the Jackrabbits for three seasons before serving as the pitching coach at North Dakota State for three years.
 He has eight years of Div.
 I coaching experience.

 In his three seasons at Sacramento State the Hornets have put together three record-breaking years, including the first WAC Tournament title and NCAA Div.
 I regional appearance and win in program history.
 The Hornets have gone 103-79 overall and 53-28 in the Western Athletic Conference in Angier's three years with the program.